 Monument of John Wellborn, son of General William Wellborn, in the old Wellborn burial ground on Riverside Drive in Eufaula, Alabama

-Wellborn burial grounds on Riverside Drive in Eufaula, Alabama ca. 1930 (Alabama State Archives)
+Wellborn burial grounds on Riverside Drive in Eufaula, Alabama ca. 1930 (Alabama Department of Archives and History)

 Soon after, Wellborn & Co. bought lands they had a few blocks run off into lots and put up at public sale, and what is now known as Bray & Bros. corner, was bid off to Green Beauchamp and B. V. Iverson, of Columbus.
 The next lot sold was what is now occupied by John McNab’s bank, and was bought by Mr. Wm.
 A. McKenzie.
 Other sales occurred, but to parties whose names are now forgotten.